cindyheqy/cindyheqy.github.io/README.md

 <b>Apr 25 Mon</b><br />
 I called Ely DING.
 He learned my background and suggested me to: 1. take the placement exam and get a good grade.
 2. connect with people in cs department face to face.
 3. do some projects with hard cs tools.
 He also gave me a lot of advice on application details.
 Also asked Adagio about her writing of personal statement.
 She suggested me to think more about the vision of computer science.

+<b>Apr 26 Tue</b><br />
+Did two big things today.
+1. Went to the office hour of Professor Jeff Levy.
+Talked with him my plan of becoming a software engineer.
+He suggested me to pursue a CS master degree (compared to attending a bootcamp or learning by myself).
+Because a CS degree shows as a signal that you are very dedicated to this field, both time and money.
+He also suggested me to learn C and do some projects using html.  <br>
+2. Went to the CS department.
+I REALLY LOVE BEING THERE!
+They all look rigorous and energetic.
+I love their labs.
+I love those tech-looking people.
+Wish I could be an undergraduate student majoring in computer science.
+I saw their notes on the whiteboard.
+They are really loving those codes and doing things they love.
+They are so energetic and full of thoughts.
+It gives me a feeling that those talents are discussing something that can change the world (sounds crazy).
+And I also really love the building, the inner design of the JCL.
+Mordern and fashion.
+Lots of discussion and learning space outside the conference room.
+It's easy to get lost in the building though hahahah!
+Also met Emma!
+She's so kind and suggested me to email the questions@cs.uchicago.edu.